CtrlK

 Actionability

-Provides concrete guidance on font choices, color approaches, and component locations, but lacks executable code examples.
-No code snippets showing how to load fonts via next/font/google, how to set up framer-motion animations, or how to structure a component.
-The checklist is helpful but the skill describes rather than demonstrates.
+The skill provides concrete guidance on font choices, color approaches, and component locations, but lacks executable code examples.
+There are no code snippets showing how to load fonts via next/font/google, how to set up framer-motion animations, or how to structure a component following these patterns.
+The checklist is helpful but abstract.

 2 / 3